 Participant—a SNAP recipient participating in SNAP E&T

+Penalty—a consequence imposed on a SNAP recipient for not meeting program requirements.
+Examples of penalties include the following:

+Mandatory work registrants who do not meet mandatory E&T requirements without good cause are sanctioned.

+A sanction is the denial of SNAP benefits for a one-, three-, or six-month period for a mandatory work registrant who fails to comply with program requirements without good cause.

+ABAWDs who do not meet program requirements are disqualified once they’ve exhausted their time-limited eligibility.

+A disqualification is a denial of SNAP benefits for an ABAWD who has exhausted their time-limited eligibility and fails to comply with program requirements.

 Reconsideration—At initial intake or during participation in the SNAP E&T program, a SNAP recipient reports to Workforce Solutions Office staff his or her situation, which meets a federal exemption or ABAWD exception criterion.
 Workforce Solutions Office staff notifies HHSC that the SNAP recipient needs an eligibility reconsideration.

-Sanction—the denial of SNAP benefits for a mandatory work registrant who fails to respond to outreach or fails to cooperate with SNAP E&T requirements without good cause.

 SNAP E&T activities—allowable Supplemental Nutrition Assistance Program Employment and Training work activities, as listed in B-108

 SNAP E&T General Population—includes mandatory work registrants and exempt SNAP household members who are: